Saccharum sinense

 Saccharum sinense or Saccharum × sinense, synonym Saccharum × barberi, sugarcane, is strong-growing species of grass (Poaceae) in the genus Saccharum.
-It is originally cultivated in Guangzhou, China where it is still commonly grown.
-It is a more primitive form of sugarcane with a hybrid origin from wild species of cane.
+It originated in India and was originally cultivated in Northern India and China, where it is still commonly grown.
+It is a more primitive form of sugarcane with a hybrid origin from Saccharum officinarum and Saccharum spontaneum species of cane.
 A number of clones exists that are often included in the S. officinarum species as the Pansahi group.
 The most notable member of which is the Uba variety of cane.
 They are a perennial plant that grows in erect clumps that can reach up to 5 meters in height and have a red cane with a diameter of 15 mm to 30 mm.